 Third COVID-19 Stimulus Check Eligibility: Income Limits and Phaseouts

-Eligibility requirements for the second round of COVID-19 economic stimulus checks were very similar to those for the first.
+Eligibility requirements for the second round of COVID-19 economic stimulus checks were very similar to those for the first stimulus payment.

-While lawmakers continue to hash out the details, it appears likely that the income phaseouts — the space between the maximum income threshold for payment of the full $1,400 and the income threshold above which taxpayers won’t receive any payments — will differ from the first two rounds.
+Not so for the third round.
+This round’s income phaseouts — the space between the maximum income threshold for payment of the full $1,400 and the income threshold above which taxpayers won’t receive any payments — differed noticeably from the first two rounds.

-According to CNET, the income eligibility thresholds for the next round of direct payments will depend on filing status:
+According to CNET, the income eligibility thresholds for the third round of direct payments depended on filing status:

 - Single (Including Married Filing Separately): Recipients with incomes under $75,000 receive the full $1,400 payment per individual.
 Recipients with incomes above $100,000 receive no payment.
 For recipients with incomes between $75,000 and $80,000, check size declines until phasing out completely at $80,000.